Fertility preservation

 Resources and support

-Fertility preservation can be overwhelming, especially if you are also dealing with a cancer diagnosis.
+Thinking about fertility preservation can be overwhelming, especially if you are also dealing with a cancer diagnosis.
 It can help to talk with your doctor and others in your medical team for advice and support.

-- Your IVF Success can help you locate IVF clinics in your area and show you their success rate.
+- Your IVF Success can help you locate IVF clinics in your area and show you their success rates.
 You can also access an online calculator to estimate your chance of success using IVF treatment.

 - You can call the Cancer Council on 13 11 20 for telephone support and to learn more about the services available.